leonwetzel/TAGtical-Insertion/README.md

 ```

 When you have installed the required packages, you are ready to further
-explore the functionalities of APPLICATION_NAME!
+explore the functionalities of TAGtical Insertion!

 ### Obtaining the PMB data